UKCA marking: conformity assessment and documentation

 Guide

-Last updated 24 January 2024
+Last updated 22 May 2024

 Applies to England, Scotland and Wales

-To benefit from this provision manufacturers will need to affix the UKCA marking (in a way that is allowed) and draw up the UK declaration of conformity, listing compliance with the relevant EU legislation.
+To benefit from this provision, manufacturers will need to affix the UKCA marking (in a way that is allowed) and draw up the UK declaration of conformity, listing compliance with the relevant EU legislation.
 This also means that where products fall within multiple regulations, a mixture of both UKCA and CE conformity assessment procedures can be used.

 This announcement does not apply to regulations for medical devicesconstruction productsmarine equipmentrail productscablewaystransportable pressure equipment and unmanned aircraft systems regulations.
+There are specific arrangements in place for these sectors.

 This will provide permanent labelling flexibility, allowing:

-1. The UKCA marking to be placed on a sticky label or accompanying document.
+• the UKCA marking to be placed on a sticky label or accompanying document

-3. The voluntary option to use digital labelling.
-Businesses will be able to apply the UKCA marking, manufacturer details and importer details digitally.
+• the voluntary option to use digital labelling; businesses will be able to apply the UKCA marking, manufacturer details and importer details digitally

 Additional details for these measures will be provided in due course, including which regulations the measures will apply to.